madhavkarri/-CarND-BehavioralCloning-P4/MadhavKarri_CarNDP4_Writeup.md

 * Load all images and steering angles from memory
 * Data augumentation using vertical flip
 * Data normilization and centering
 * Image cropping to retain, only pixels that contain useful information
+* Define and build convolution neural network model
-* Training, validation, and saving the convolution neural network model.
+* Training, validation, and saving the model

 ### Model Architecture and Training Strategy

 #### 1. Model architecture

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+Model consists of a convolution neural network with the following set of features

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+![][image1]
+![][image2]

-#### 3. Model parameter tuning
+#### 2. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually

-#### 4. Appropriate training data
+#### 3. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+Training data was collected to keep the vehicle driving on the road.
+Used only center lane driving.
 For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy